 🐔 Roast Chicken

-Take the leaves and place them underneath chicken that you roast in the oven.
+Soak the green parts in water and place them underneath a whole chicken that you roast in the oven.
 This will impart some of that mild onion flavor the leek possesses to the chicken.
 Such a delicious way to use them and takes no effort.
+My oldest absolutely love this and said it was the best roast chicken she ever had.

 🀤 Bamboo Steamer